AndrewLee90/pose_test/README.md

-Testing Over 100MB file uploading issue using LFS method via Git bash
+Testing the LFS method for uploading files over 100MB with Git Bash